7RU7H/Archive/Virtualization/Lab-Making/Active-Directory-Lab.md

 1. After creating DC machine change the `Shared Clipboard` and `Drag'n'Drop` settings to `Bidirection`.
 1. Creating a Network interface card NIC: First needs to be attached to` NAT`  another on `Internal Network`.
 1. Run DC vm and add the ISO, select location, time and currency formating and keyboard setting you prefer.
-1. Select install and install one of the Desktop Experience version for the GUI.
+1. Select: install and install one of the Desktop Experience version for the GUI.
 1. Agree to terms of use.
-1. Select `Custom: Install...` then click next to format.
+1. Select: `Custom: Install...` then click next to format.
 1. Wait, it will reboot multiple times...
 1. Set the Administrator password
 1. Use `Input` tab to insert `Ctrl Alt Del` to get the Login Prompt.